Langorithm/Blackroad21/README.md

 * A standard poker deck of 52 cards
 * A joker card
 * A token representing each player
-* Knowledge of Blackjack 21
+* Playing knowledge of Blackjack 21

 ### The board
 The game's zones are the following: